HarperDB/documentation/docs/harperdb-studio/instances.md

          *The host to access the HarperDB instance.
 For example, `harperdb.myhost.com` or `localhost`.*
       5) Enter Port

          *The port to access the HarperDB instance.
-HarperDB defaults `9925` for HTTP and `31283` for HTTPS.*
+HarperDB defaults `9925`.*
       6) Select SSL

          *If your instance is running over SSL, select the SSL checkbox.
 If not, you will need to enable mixed content in your browser to allow the HTTPS Studio to access the HTTP instance.
 If there are issues connecting to the instance, the Studio will display a red error message.*